LLNL/coda-calibration-tool/docs/index.md

 This feature allows you to measure **M<sub>w</sub>**s using an existing calibration for new events in a region.
 This feature also enables automated processing of new events as they are formed provided the event is located in the calibrated area and a calibrated station recorded the event by using the REST services CCT provides.

 Oftentimes we impose a more strict set of guidelines for calibration, whereas for routine event processing we might relax the minimum window length or change the SNR levels.
-Save your **M<sub>w</sub>**s with File -> Export Measured Mws…
+Save your **M<sub>w</sub>**s with File -> Save Measured Mws…

 ## Glossary of terms